blakeelias/grok-evals/WRITEUP.md

 ## Grok Assessment

+ [ ] Assess where Grok succeeds / fails
+ [ ] Understand what multiple trials do, if temperature is set to 0.

 ## Benchmark Critique

 Both Tau-bench and Tau^2-bench have objectively verifiable domains.
 The agents can only take a constrained set of actions in a limited space -- e.g. booking certain flights.
 It seems it would be harder to express a more complex query like booking several flights at once that satisfy the user's broader constraints (e.g. mixing family and work travel).
 Is this really a good fit for my interests then in ambiguous human inputs